FlexibleDecay: An automated calculator of scalar decay widths: Renormalization scheme

 After imposing the decoupling conditions \eqref{eqs:decoupling_conditions}, the dependent parameters that are fixed by the electroweak symmetry breaking conditions are calculated using the tree-level tadpole equations with the SM\-/like decoupling scheme parameters defined in \eqref{eqs:decoupling_conditions}.
 For example, in the MSSM these dependent parameters may be soft-breaking Higgs doublet mass parameters.
 Following this, all tree-level masses are calculated in the decoupling scheme.
 The BSM pole masses are not calculated in the decoupling scheme, but in the traditional (non\-/decoupling) \MSbar/\DRbar\ scheme as in standard \FS\ \cite{Athron:2014yba,Athron:2016fuq,Athron:2017fvs}.

-The advantage of this decoupling scheme is that it does not suffer from artificial large quantum corrections in the presence of heavy BSM particles.
+The advantage of this decoupling scheme is that it does not suffer from artificial large quantum corrections in the presence of only heavy BSM particles.
 Instead, in the limit of infinitely heavy BSM physics one recovers SM results.
-Furthermore, equating SM\-/like parameters between the SM and the BSM, as done in \eqref{eqs:decoupling_conditions}, also makes it possible to take over known higher-order SM corrections to light Higgs decays from the literature, which are necessary for a meaningful comparison between theory and experimental results.
+Furthermore, equating SM\-/like parameters between the SM and the BSM, as done in \eqref{eqs:decoupling_conditions}, also makes it possible to take over known higher-order SM corrections to light Higgs decays from the literature, which are necessary for a meaningful comparison between theory and experimental results.\footnote{ We note that despite this desirable decoupling property, the tree-level matching does mean that the computation can miss important genuine \BSM\ higher-order effects.
+For example it is well known in the MSSM that SUSY corrections to the bottom quark Yukawa coupling, the so\-/called $\Delta_b$ corrections, can be sizeable at large $\tan\beta$.
+These contributions are particularly important in the case where the additional non-SM-like Higgs states remain light, i.e.\ where the set of low energy states is that of the two-Higgs Doublet Model (2HDM), see e.g.\ Ref.\ \cite{Haber:2000kq}. }

-In \figref{fig:MSSMEFTHiggs_decoupling} we show this decoupling property for the MSSM, using \FS's \modelname{MSSMEFTHiggs} model file, with all the new BSM masses set to a common \MSUSY\ mass (for details see Eq.~(10) of Ref.\ \cite{Athron:2016fuq}).
+In \figref{fig:MSSMEFTHiggs_decoupling} we show this decoupling property for the MSSM, using \FS's \modelname{MSSMEFTHiggs} model file, with all the new BSM masses set to a common \MSUSY\ mass (for details see Eq.~(10) of Ref.\ \cite{Athron:2016fuq}) and $\tan\beta(\MSUSY) =10$.
 This allows us to test the decoupling property by increasing \MSUSY\ so that the new MSSM particles get heavier and seeing if their effects really decouple by plotting them against the Higgs decay partial widths in the SM.
 Therefore we show color coded partial widths for our decoupling scheme (solid lines), the regular \DRbar\ scheme (dotted lines), and the SM (dashed lines).
 Our focus is on the differences between the SM and MSSM results and the scheme differences.
 Since increasing \MSUSY\ also increases the Higgs mass, we show $m_h$ on the lower horizontal and \MSUSY\ on the upper horizontal axis.
 Please note that it is the changes in \MSUSY\ which are driving the differences between the results and not the change in the Higgs mass, which is not essential for the differences between the results and is simply a feature of the MSSM where the Higgs mass is a prediction and increases logarithmically with \MSUSY.
 We have chosen the \modelname{MSSMEFTHiggs} model here because it also calculates the Higgs mass precisely at large \MSUSY, however we have also checked that we get the same behavior for the fixed\-/order Higgs mass calculation in the MSSM.